stripe-samples/checkout-single-subscription/README.md

 Combining Checkout and Billing is the fastest way to get a subscription payment page up and running on Stripe.

 [Checkout](https://stripe.com/docs/payments/checkout) is a pre-built payment page that lets you accept cards and Apple Pay while [Billing](https://stripe.com/docs/payments/checkout) is a suite of APIs that lets you model complex subscription plans.
-Together they bring you subscription superpowers by letting you creating subscriptions for your products -- in some cases without the need for a server 🥳.

-Once your customer is ready to pay, use Stripe.js to redirect them to the URL of your Stripe hosted payment page with the ID of your Billing [Plan](https://stripe.com/docs/api/plans).
+Once your customer is ready to pay, use Stripe.js with the ID of your Billing [Plan](https://stripe.com/docs/api/plans) to redirect them to your Checkout page.

 <img src="./checkout-demo.gif" alt="A gif of the Checkout payment page rendering" align="center">

-See the sample [live](https://0hczv.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-one-time-payments-0hczv) on CodeSandbox.
+See the sample [live](https://4iupj.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-single-subscription-4iupj) on CodeSandbox.

 **Features:**